See Related Titles

 All students of tax law and tax history will want to read these papers by an international team of leading scholars in tax law and history.

-John Tiley CBE, is a Fellow of Queen's College, Cambridge, and Professor of the Law of Taxation.
+John Tiley passed away on the 30 June 2013.
+He was a Life Fellow of Queens' College, Cambridge, and Emeritus Professor of the Law of Taxation in the University of Cambridge.

 Buying ebooks from our website